k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ##### **Ignore Test Connection**

 TDM tests the connections of the source and target environments at the beginning of the task's execution.
-If the connection fails, the user is asked whether to ignore the failure and continue the execution or to stop the execution.
+If the connection fails, the user is asked whether he/she wishes to ignore the failure and continue the execution or to stop the execution.
 When unchecked, the task's execution stops when the connection fails without an option to ignore the failure and to continue the execution.

 ##### **Delete Entity from Target**

-Enables the user to check the Delete [task action](14_task_overview.md#task-actions-types) on the task.
+Enables the user to check the Delete [task action](17a_task_target_component_entities.md#delete) on the task.
 This permission applies only when the permission set has **Write** access.

 ##### Entity Clone

-[Create replicas](17_load_task_regular_mode.md#entity-clone-synthetic) of a real entity in a testing environment using a TDM Load task.
+[Create replicas](17a_task_target_component_entities.md#generate-clones-for-an-entity) of a real entity in a testing environment using a TDM Load task.
 This permission applies only when the permission set has **Write** access.

 ##### Random Entity Selection

-[Randomly select entities](17_load_task_regular_mode.md#random-selection) for TDM load task.
+[Randomly select entities](15a_entity_subset.md#random) for TDM load task.
 This permission applies only when the permission set has **Write** access.

 ##### Refresh All Data from Source

-Ask to sync the entities from the source when executing [extract](16_extract_task.md#request-parameters) or [load](19_load_task_request_parameters_regular_mode.md#override-sync-mode) tasks.
+Ask to sync the entities from the source to get fresh data in the task.

-##### Refresh Reference Data
+##### Process Tables

-Create TDM tasks to extract or load [Reference tables](24_task_reference_tab.md).
+Create TDM tasks to extract or load [tables](14c_task_source_component_tables.md).

 #####  Task Scheduling